The

 Museum

-of Santa Croce (Opera di Santa Croce)
+Santa Croce (Opera di Santa Croce)

 An

-evocative museum contained in two old refectories and several rooms
+museum contained in two old refectories and

 which were once chapels